What is a Targeted Attack?

 Targeted attacks against civil society are not new.
 One of the first widely documented cases, known as GhostNet, was uncovered in 2008 and targeted the Dalai Lama’s office in India, along with other organizations supporting Tibetan causes.

-2016: The Rise of Spyware and Sophisticated Surveillance Systems
+2012: The Rise of Spyware and Sophisticated Surveillance Systems

-As an example, Pegasus exploited a vulnerability in WhatsApp, infecting phones by simply calling the target - even if the call went unanswered.
-Once installed, tehe spyware provided unrestricted access to target’s phone data, including call logs, emails, photos, and real-time location.
-As a result, WhatsApp and its parent company Meta filed a lawsuit against NSO group, alleging NSO used their servers to install Pegasus on about 1,400 devices between April and May 2019.
+In 2019, researchers uncovered that Pegasus exploited a critical zero-day vulnerability in WhatsApp, infecting phones by simply calling a target - even if the call went unanswered.
+In other words, Pegasus could compromise a device without any user intervention.
+Once installed, the spyware provided unrestricted access to a target’s phone data, including call logs, emails, photos, and real-time location.

-2020: Global Exposure of Spyware
+2021: Global Exposure of Spyware

 2025 and Beyond